 Day 1 – Calgary

-On your first day here, you’ll pick up your road book and take in the sights of the Stampede City.
+After your flight to Calgary, you’ll be able to pick up your road book and take in the sights of the Stampede City on your first day here.

 Day 2 & 3 – Banff